mediafly/extensions-documentation/extensions.md

 ### Sync Status
 Our apps are built to automatically sync all folders on launch and at regular intervals.
-Sometimes, the Interactive needs to know about the status of sync to ensure that sufficient content is loaded before rendering the Interactive.
+Sometimes, the Extension needs to know about the status of sync to ensure that sufficient content is loaded before rendering the Extension.
 To receive information about the status of sync, apps can listen to events injected into the DOM's document object, and react to those events.

 *Example:*<br>